-A microcredential course designed for the rural and remote health workforce
+A micro credentialled course designed for the rural and remote health workforce

 Digital health has the potential to significantly transform healthcare delivery and access for people living in rural and remote areas.
 A connected and digitally enabled health system supports more equitable access to person-centered services, using readily available data to inform health decision-making.
 Importantly, a digitally capable health workforce can effectively leverage digital health technologies to innovate and improve healthcare delivery to people living in geographically distant areas.